The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Results

 In Fig.~\ref{fig:gala_alphatovs}, we illustrate the relationship between the gas-phase metallicity gradient and the degree of rotational support for gas, denoted by $v_{\rm c}/\sigma$.
 Similar to the analysis for stellar mass and sSFR, the red line represents the linear fit to the simulated data.
 Additionally, although the redshift of the \texttt{m12} series galaxies correlates with disk formation, the insights derived from the differences among various galaxies provide substantial reference value for the relationship.

-Within the range of $v_{\rm c}/\sigma\sim$ 0.3-8, the gradients exhibit a negative correlation with the degree of rotational support, with a Pearson correlation coefficient of $r=-0.86$ and $p=0.0003$, suggesting that galaxies with thinner disks tend to have stronger negative metallicity gradients.
-For convenience, all galaxies are classified into three regions according to their gradient and $v_{\rm c}/\sigma$ as shown by the grey dotted lines in Fig.~\ref{fig:gala_alphatovs}.
+Within the range of $v_{\rm c}/\sigma\sim$ 0-6, the gradients exhibit a very strong negative correlation with the degree of rotational support, with a Pearson correlation coefficient of $r=-0.97$ and $p=3\times10^{-7}$, suggesting that galaxies with thinner disks tend to have stronger negative metallicity gradients.
+For convenience, all galaxies are classified into three regions according to their gradient and $v_{\rm c}/\sigma$ as shown by the gray dotted lines in Fig.~\ref{fig:gala_alphatovs}.

-For $0.3<v_{\rm c}/\sigma<1$, the internal dynamics of galaxies are unstable, making them more susceptible to disturbances caused by strong feedback-driven gas flows, leading to a wide redistribution of metals.
-Typically, starbursts near the center result in flat or positive gradients, while those further from the center may cause strong negative gradients.
-In these irregular galaxies, the proportion of positive gradients is relatively high ($\sim 20\%$), while strong negative gradients are much less common.
-Galaxies with rotationally supported disks have a higher likelihood of exhibiting strong negative gradients, reaching nearly half in thin disk galaxies.
-Meanwhile, the proportion of positive gradients is decreasing as well, reducing to $\sim 6\%$ in thick disks, and falling to only $\sim 3\%$ in thin disks.
-As galaxies transition from disordered states to rotational disks, strong feedback progressively weakens, thus diminishing the gas mixing in the ISM dominated by strong feedback, such as gas inflows, outflows and turbulent mixing \citep{Graf_prep}.
+For $0<v_{\rm c}/\sigma<1$, the internal dynamics of galaxies are unstable, making them more susceptible to disturbances caused by strong feedback-driven gas flows.
+This leads to large-scale metal redistribution within the galaxy, resulting in the positive gradients we observe.
+As a result, the proportion of positive gradients is relatively high ($\sim 15\%$) in these irregular galaxies.
+Galaxies with rotationally supported disks have a higher likelihood of exhibiting strong negative gradients.
+Meanwhile, the proportion of positive gradients is decreasing as well, reducing to $\sim 7\%$ in thick disks, and only $\sim 2\%$ in thin disks.
+In Fig.~\ref{fig:svtoz}, the redshift evolution of sSFR and $v_c/\sigma$ shows that as galaxies transition from a disordered state to a rotationally supported disk, their sSFR decreases, reflecting a reduction in strong feedback driven by earlier starburst activity.
+The strong correlation between the metallicity gradient and $v_c/\sigma$ further indicates that the formation of a rotationally supported disk significantly suppresses metal mixing processes driven by gas dynamics, including gas inflows, outflows and turbulent mixing \citep{Graf2024arXiv}.
 Similar to FIRE-1 galaxies in \cite{Ma2017}, almost all galaxies with strong negative gradients are likely to be rotationally supported, but not vice versa.
 Stable disk galaxies inhibit these powerful gas flows across the entire galaxy, while localized, orderly gas exchanges gradually maintain stability and promote the formation of strong negative gradients.